 Keeping Contraceptives on the Shelf: Family Planning in Senegal (Article 4)

 Frida Blackwell, Jennifer He,Breanna Hodgins, Gisele Nakhle, Ipshita Nandi, Marisa Okano, Anna Qian

 Reclaiming Childbirth: The Inuulitsivik Aboriginal Midwifery Program (Article 5)

 Patrick Bidulka, Rosemary Chuang, Ramla Barise, Min Gi Cho, Kedar Mate

 Antenatal Care: A Success Story?
-The (in)effectiveness of Antenatal Care in Reducing Maternal Mortality and Promoting Maternal Health in Developing Countries
+The (in)effectiveness of Antenatal Care in Reducing Maternal Mortality and Promoting Maternal Health in Developing Countries (Article 6)

 Ran van der Wal, Mary Taleh, Liliane Mulinda